SereneRuby12/room_mixer/README.md

 A script for mixing all the room templates from all levels, into every single level file.

+I used python 3.10 for the scripts, idk much about compatibility between different python versions.

 ## Instructions
 - Create a folder named "Original" and move the level files, except camp files to preven't running out of short tilecodes